truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

     Blockreward = C "coins released" * M "market price per coin".

-Ethereum can't magically alter the market price (and if they could, they would want to send it downward in this case, which I imagine would be a very very unpopular decision!), so their only option is to try to decrease factor C, the absolute gross quantity coins released per block (ie, the number of Ethers per block).
+Ethereum can't magically alter the market price (and if they could, they would hardly want to send it downward (!), as would be required in this case), so their only option is to try to decrease factor C, the quantity of Ethers released per block.

 ### The Problem with That Strategy